Broken Utopias: The Many Lives of Stalinallee

 Left in a state of disrepair and increasingly looking like an odd curiosity form the past, this street seemed to disappear into oblivion after the fall of the Wall.
 But nothing is constant in Berlin, and it did not take very long for this street to attract the attention of real estate agents in a city with a housing crisis.
 While no longer a boulevard for socialist parades, the former Stalinallee is now a stage for protests of the local community against gentrification and the rise in the living cost.

-Broken Utopias: The Many Lives of Stalinallee starts outside underground station Frankfurter Tor on the corner of Warschauer Straße and Karl-Marx-Allee.
+Broken Utopias: The Many Lives of Stalinallee starts by the Nextbike stand outside the Frankfurter Tor underground station at the corner of Warschauer Strasse and Karl-Marx-Allee.
+Look for the orange umbrella!